 - It should be recognized for its natural beauty.

 - Natural stone should add to a room.

-- It should be noticeable by property owners and guests.
+- It should be noticeable to property owners and guests.

 Of all the natural stone choices, only marble ticks off all of those boxes.

 Natural stone flooring comes in a variety of colors, from nearly pure white to rich, deep black.
 Another consideration is the size of the mined stones.
 Travertine, for example, is cut from stalagmites, so larger slabs aren’t possible.
 Contrast that with marble and granite, which come in very large slabs.
 Colors and patterns are one thing, but the stones that offer translucence are king.